A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     ![Lucrecia PNG](./Statblocks/Lucrecia.png)

   - **Encounter Notes:**
-    - Be aware that Lucrecia has several **incapacitation** effects, and you need to use these carefully as these have full effect on lower level PCs
+    - Be aware that Lucrecia has several **incapacitation** effects, and you need to use these carefully as these have full effect on lower-level PCs
     - The lamias will use deception and disguise as they see fit (and they have had lots of practice and enjoy doing it).
 Create or choose a deception that will resonate with your players or you feel you can roleplay well.
 Some examples:
-      - If Kaven is with the party they will weave him into the deception by using his name as they recognise him from The Paradise
+      - If Kaven is with the party they will weave him into the deception by using his name as they recognize him from The Paradise
       - If they are aware of the parties approach the Lamias could be in human form posing as black arrows using the humanoid form and illusory disguise spells.
         - They claim that any black arrows accompanying the party are either imposters or deserters (except Kaven) as best fits the circumstance.
         - They say they are holed up in here as they were driven back by the ogres and they are grateful to be rescued.